NeoResearch/neocompiler-eco/README.md

 `docker_build.sh`

-## Running node server
+### Running node server

 After building the compilers (without privatenet) you can run the front/backend node server (at port 8000 by default):

 `./run.sh`

-### Building and running node server

-This script already builds the compilers and starts the server:

-`./buildRun_WebInterface_Compilers.sh`

-## (Shared) Privanet backend funtionalities
+## A2) Eco Network Funtionalities

-In order to add NeoScan `light wallet` functionalities, run docker-compose.
+In order to add NeoScan `light wallet` functionalities, docker-compose is the main tools that acts for the creation of our micro-service .

-This scripts will start all necessary backend functionalities, neo-csharp-nodes, neo-python and neo-scan.
+This script will start all necessary backend functionalities, neo-csharp-nodes, neo-python and neo-scan.

 In particular, we currently have: